MB-Mayank/OpenText-Assignment/README.md

 Give a plain-English project description, let the tool generate a structured profile and synthetic billing, then get a full cost-optimization report (JSON, text, and a rich HTML dashboard-style report) in one flow.

-> Note: The HTML report template was initially scaffolded with help from Claude, and GPT-based tools were used for debugging and improving comments/documentation.
+> Note: The HTML report template was initially scaffolded with help from Claude, and GPT-based tools were used for debugging.
 The core application logic and flow are self-built based on the given project requirements.

 ## 🎯 Features